The Westchester Experience

 First-Year Interest Group

 AS a first year student, you will be placed in a First-Year Interest Group based on your interests.
 In Alumni Hall, each section of the residence hall and each floor has a designed FIG. All FIGs have a specific studying room and FIG themed lounges (i.e. Body and Mind FIG has an aerobics/ yoga room).
 There are seven FIGs: Setters Leadership House, Body and Mind, Honors, Extreme Sports and Pace Nation (ESPN), Creating Entrepreneurial Opportunities (CEO), Pop Culture and Media, and Nursing.

 UNV 101 Classrooms

-For the first year student’s convenience, some class are taught in Alumni Hall on the first floor
+For the first year student’s convenience, some classes are taught in Alumni Hall on the first floor.

 First year students